Diet

 Is Watermelon Good for Guinea Pigs?

-Excessive intake of watery fruits and vegetables such as watermelon and cucumbers can cause loose stool and other digestive issues in our guinea pigs.
+Too many watery fruits and vegetables like watermelon and cucumbers lead to loose stool and digestive issues.

-Always stick to small portions, tiny bite-sized cubes, not more than two to three cubes every three to four days, or one tiny cube every day.
+Stick to small portions: tiny bite-sized cubes, not more than two to three cubes every three to four days, or one tiny cube every day.

 What Is the Nutritional Value of a Watermelon?